Alibaba tells vendors to halt drug sales online, cites government rule change

 It was not immediately clear how the directive would affect other firms licensed to run third-party, direct-to-consumer drug sales platforms.
 These include 800fang.cn and Wal Mart Stores Inc’s Yihaodian.com, CFDA data showed.

-Reuters could not immediately reach Yihaodian.com for comment, while 800fang.cn declined to provide immediate comment. ($1 = 6.5800 Chinese yuan renminbi) (Reporting by John Ruwitch and Adam Jourdan; Additional reporting by Shanghai newsroom; Editing by Christopher Cushing)
+Reporting by John Ruwitch and Adam Jourdan; Additional reporting by Shanghai newsroom; Editing by Christopher Cushing